 This is a great opportunity to improve the quality of life for individuals with disabilities.
 Benefits from independent bike riding include higher self-esteem, peer inclusion, improved exercise opportunities, increased stamina, increased cognitive stimulation, improved health and better decision-making skills.

-Special thanks to our official bike shop for this session of iCan Bike.
+Special thanks to our official bike shop for iCan Bike.